Lacrimal Duct Stenosis

 DefinitionLacrimal duct stenosis is a narrowing of a tear duct (lacrimal duct).
 This condition can occur in children and adults.
 This fact sheet will focus on lacrimal duct stenosis in infants.Lacrimal Duct

-CausesIn some babies, problems in normal development can cause lacrimal duct obstruction.
+CausesIn some babies, problems in normal development of the tear duct can cause lacrimal obstruction.
 A thin membrane may cover the opening of the duct into the nose.

 Risk FactorsFactors that may increase your baby’s chance of lacrimal duct stenosis:

 SymptomsLacrimal duct stenosis may cause:

 - Tear duct infection (dacryocystitis) causing redness, warmth, swelling around the eye, and discharge with pus

 - Cloudy or mucous-like discharge from the tear duct

 - Crusting on the eyelid

 DiagnosisThe doctor will ask about your baby’s symptoms and medical history.
 The doctor will do an exam.
 Your baby may need to see a doctor who specializes in eye conditions in children if it persists.The eye doctor may do a dye disappearance test.
 This test will help to confirm that there is a blockage in the tear duct.

 TreatmentTalk with the doctor about the best treatment plan for your baby.
 In infants, this condition often heals by itself in the first year of life.Treatment options include: